 • Using the drug despite negative consequences, such as relationship problems or job loss

-If you think you or someone you know may be addicted to trazodone, talk to a doctor or reach out to our California-based rehab center.
-They can help identify whether there’s a problem and recommend treatment options.
+If you think you or someone you know may be addicted to trazodone, our addiction treatment in Los Angeles can help you overcome this drug use problem.
+We can help identify whether there’s a problem and recommend treatment options.

 What Is a Drug Overdose?